charlottelcy/codecademy/README.md

 7. _Excursion_: Create a web page which advertises a product called “Excursion” using HTML and CSS.
 8. _Build A Website Design System_: Build your own basic design system for a website.
 9. _Tea Cozy_: Create a fictional tea shop website using CSS flexbox concepts.
+10. _Company Home Page with Flexbox_: Build a company homepage with flexbox concepts.

 ## Technologies Used